-- 397 Special Topics (3) (Prerequisite: Permission of department) AF.
-In-depth seminar in a topic in philosophy and/or religious studies.
-May be taken twice for academic credit with departmental approval. - 400 Science, Technology, and Human Values (3) AS.
-Explores the formative impact of modern science and technology upon the character of modern culture.
-Conceptual, ethical, moral, and religious effects will be examined. - 401 Philosophy of Religion (3) AF.
-Study of selected topics from ancient times to the present emphasizing fundamental philosophical-theological problems. - 402 Contemporary Philosophy (3) AF.
-Critical philosophical investigation in light of contemporary thinking of such topics as perception, language, mind, and God. - 499 Advanced Study (3) (Prerequisite: 18 hours in Philosophy and Religious Studies) AS.
+397 Special Topics (3) (Prerequisite: Permission of department).
+Indepth seminar in a topic in philosophy and/or religious studies.
+May be taken twice for academic credit with departmental approval.

+401 Philosophy of Religion (3).
+Study of selected topics from ancient times to the present emphasizing fundamental philosophical-theological problems.

+402 Contemporary Philosophy (3).
+Critical philosophical investigation in light of contemporary thinking of such topics as perception, language, mind, and God.

+499 Advanced Study (3) (Prerequisite: 18 hours in Philosophy and Religious Studies) AS.
 A research project, offered as an independent study, that culminates in a major research paper or philosophical essay.
 This research and writing project is to be designed in consultation with, and is subject to the final approval of, a Faculty Project Committee.
 This Faculty Project Committee will consist of three faculty members who are selected by the student and agree to serve in this capacity.
 At least two members of the Faculty Project Committee must be PRS faculty, one of whom will serve as the project supervisor.
 Such projects are normally undertaken in the final semester of residence.
 May be taken for credit (3 hours) towards the Honors degree by special arrangement.